WilhelmOks/JoyRant/README.md

 Features like registration or avatar customization are not considered commonly used and are out of scope for now.

-JoyDev is broadly similar to the official devRant app but tries to improve the UI/UX in many places.
+JoyRant is broadly similar to the official devRant app but tries to improve the UI/UX in many places.

 It's built with SwiftUI and it is utilizing it for the vast majority of the app's functions and UI.

-## Support

-Please file an issue in the "Issues" tab or contact me at wilhelm.oks@gmx.de

 ## Current state of development